Criminal Lawyers in Assault on Authority

 The Criminal Code provides a graduated scheme.
 The core conduct is the assault of Art.
 550: attacking, offering serious active resistance or seriously intimidating an authority, an agent or a public official in the exercise of their functions.
 Art.
 556 punishes non-serious resistance and disobedience to authority, with notably lower penalties.
 Arts.
 554 and 555 extend protection to those who come to the aid of officers or to assimilated professionals (healthcare workers, public-school teachers, firefighters, private security personnel cooperating with police).

 Penalties are substantial and graduated according to the passive subject and the means used.
-Basic assault on an authority agent carries 1 to 4 years' imprisonment and 3 to 6 months' fine; against an authority (mayors, judges, MPs), 1 to 6 years' imprisonment and 6 to 12 months' fine.
+Assault on an authority (mayors, judges, MPs) carries 1 to 4 years' imprisonment and a 3 to 6 months' fine; in all other cases —law-enforcement officers and public officials— 6 months to 3 years' imprisonment (Art.
+550.2 CP).
 Specific aggravations (Art.
 551 CP) apply where weapons or dangerous instruments are used, where a motor vehicle is employed, where there is serious risk to life, or where the attack targets members of the Armed Forces.
 Non-serious resistance under Art.
 556 carries 3 months to 1 year prison or fine, and mild disobedience is an administrative infraction under Organic Law 4/2015 on Citizen Security.

 Technical defense rests on several axes consolidated by case-law.
 The first is requalification to resistance under Art.
 556: many police reports describe scuffles, attempts to break free or falls to the ground that hardly reach the "serious entity" required by the Supreme Court.
 The second axis is the challenge to the presumption of veracity of the police report: constitutional doctrine (STC 35/2006, among many) recalls that the officer's statement is testimonial evidence subject to contradiction, not conclusive truth, and may be contrasted with bodycams, municipal cameras, witness videos and reciprocal injury reports.
 The third axis is self-defense against police excess: when the officer acts outside the legal framework or uses disproportionate force, the citizen may repel the aggression under Art.
 20.4 CP, a restrictive doctrine but applied by the Supreme Court in extreme cases.
 Finally, the intoxication mitigating factor (Art.
 21.2) or outburst (Art.
 21.3) may apply where serious affectation of will is proven.